tiavina-mika/tongasoa/README.md

 - **Release & publish** is triggered only when a pull request is merged into the `main` branch.
 - Commits and PR titles are validated for conventional format.
 - Version and changelog are updated automatically.
-- Publishing to npm is automated.
+- Publishing to npm is automated with semantic-release.

 See the workflow files in `.github/workflows/` for details.

 ## Development

-This project uses [Vite](https://vitejs.dev/) for fast local development and hot module replacement.
+This project uses [Vite](https://vitejs.dev/) for local development and hot module replacement.

 ## Commit Conventions